hermanjohn2/poncey/README.md

 <img src="https://img.shields.io/npm/v/poncey" style="display: block;margin-left: auto;margin-right: auto;">

 <br>
 <p style="text-align: center;">This npm package is a CLI that generates a static website.
-It allows users to generate a directory that contains the starter files, with boilerplate, of a stating website.
+It allows users to generate a directory that contains the starter files, with boilerplate, of a static website.
 This fast and lightweight package is the perfect way to get a jump start on a new project.</p>

 ## Table of Contents